blu-sta/HK-Rando-4-Log-Display/README.md

 ### Top bar
 Shows the mode and seed \
-Also displays randomiser files that cannot be found or fail to load
+Also displays randomiser files that cannot be found or fail to load \
+Also displays counts for the following:
+- Items found and previewed
+- Locations found and previewed
+- Locations available in (and out) of logic

 ### Helper Tab - Locations